LAION-AI/Open-Assistant/docs/docs/guides/data_collection.md

 It is usually fine to go closer to "Ordinary" than "Creative" unless there is obvious creativity shown.
 The same goes for "Serious" compared to "Humorous".

+The topic is considered controversial when it is known that there are groups of people with strong opposing views on the topic.
+For example, politics, religion, and abortion are all controversial topics.
+These should be labelled between "Settled" and "Debated".

 ## Ranking and Classifying Answers

 Your rankings and classification will help decide which answers are the best and